riksantikvarieambetet/Generous-Interface-Fashion/README.md

 # Generous Interface Fashion
 [![Build Status](https://travis-ci.org/riksantikvarieambetet/Generous-Interface-Fashion.svg?branch=master)](https://travis-ci.org/riksantikvarieambetet/Generous-Interface-Fashion)

-This project was created within the scope of the Swedish National Heritage Board's evaluation of generous interfaces as a complement to common web interfaces of archives and museums often dominated by text search.
+This project was created within the scope of the Swedish National Heritage Board’s evaluation of generous interfaces as a complement to common web interfaces of archives and museums often dominated by text search.
 This prototype is centered around images and fashion.

 ## Setup